splunk/public-o11y-docs/get-started/service-description.rst

 Splunk instrumentation can help you instrument serverless applications to bring traces and application metrics to Splunk Observability Cloud.
 See :ref:`instrument-serverless-functions`

-APM and RUM OpenTelemetry instrumentation
+Splunk distributions of OpenTelemetry instrumentation
 -----------------------------------------------------------

 The Splunk distributions of OpenTelemetry instrumentation are open-source software agents and libraries that can instrument back-end applications and front-end experiences for Splunk APM and Splunk RUM.
 Setup, configuration, transformation, and sending data from the instrumentation agents and librarios is your responsibility, including maintaining version compatibility and installing, configuring, and managing automatic and manual instrumentations.
 See :ref:`get-started-application` and :ref:`rum-gdi` for more information.